robertdp/purescript-resourcet/generated-docs/md/Control.Monad.Resource.md

 release :: forall m.
 MonadResource m => ReleaseKey -> m Unit
 ```

-Trigger the release action for this `ReleaseKey` if it is registered.
+Trigger the release action for the `ReleaseKey` if it is registered.

 #### `release'`